rahulrajan15/SQL_Analytics/README.md

-# Real Estate Analytics with Otodom using SQL
+# Real Estate Analytics with Otodom

 ## Overview
 This project focuses on harnessing real-time data from Otodom, a prominent Polish online real estate platform.
 Utilizing Bright Data for scraping and Snowflake for ETL, we process data in the cloud, ensuring seamless analysis.